84 time

 %

-% Converts the broken-down local time value to calendar time.
+% Converts the broken-down time value `TM' to a (simple) calendar time

 %